Isomorphic gcd-graphs over polynomial rings: Gcd-graphs associated with prime powers II: Spectral properties of

 and

-We see that $G_{f}(D_1)$ and $G_{f}(D_2)$ have the same largest eigenvalue but they are not isomorphic. \end{rem}
+We see that $G_{f}(D_1)$ and $G_{f}(D_2)$ have the same largest eigenvalue, which is 12, but they are not isomorphic since they do not have the same spectrum. \end{rem}

-We discuss another corollary of \cref{prop:estimate} which we find by investigating our numerical data. \begin{cor} Suppose that $D \neq \emptyset$.
+We discuss another corollary of \cref{prop:estimate}, which we found by investigating our numerical data. \begin{cor} Suppose that $D \neq \emptyset$.
 Then $G_{P^k}(D)$ has at least two distinct eigenvalues.
 Furthermore, $G_{P^k}(D)$ has exactly two eigenvalues if and only if